conda/conda/docs/source/building/variants.rst

 This would yield a pinning of ``>=1.10,<3.0``

 Appending to recipes
 --------------------

 As of conda-build 3.0, you can add a file named ``recipe_append.yaml`` in the same folder as your ``meta.yaml`` file.
-This file is considered to follow the same rules as meta.yaml, except that selectors and Jinja2 templates are not (currently) evaluated.
-That will likely be added in future development.
+This file is considered to follow the same rules as meta.yaml, except that selectors and Jinja2 templates are not evaluated.
+Evaluation of selectors and Jinja2 templates will likely be added in future development.

 Any contents in ``recipe_append.yaml`` will add to the contents of meta.yaml.
 List values will be extended, and string values will be concatenated.
 The